Design Futures

 Image credit: Emma Martin, Interspecies Design Studio, 2020, this studio explored some of the topics considered in this subject, have a look at a selection of the resulting projects at this link

 Are you ready for the world of tomorrow?
-Near future promises thrilling technologies but will also see collapsing biodiversity, a dangerous climate, and oppressive AI.
-Are you familiar with emerging science, creative ethics, more-than-human design frameworks and technical innovations that can tackle these challenges while supporting all living beings, human and nonhuman?
+The future promises thrilling technologies, but will also bring collapsing biodiversity, a destabilised climate, and increasingly oppressive AI systems.
+Are you equipped with scientific insights, creative ethical tools, design frameworks, and technical innovations that can respond to these crises while supporting all forms of life, human and nonhuman?

-The subject is open to graduate students in Melbourne School of Design, Victorian College of the Arts, and other faculties.
-Research students working on the PhD or Master theses are also welcome.
+The subject is open to graduate students in the Melbourne School of Design and other faculties.
+Research students are also very welcome.

 Further Details